 After the presentations there was a networking opportunity at which attendees and panellists were able tocontinue discussions about issues raised during the event.

-For the 2018 TMS Ship Finance and Trade event, currently at the planning stage, a similarly high caliber list of speakers will be assembled.
-Based on the very positive experience of the first three events, this will be a not-to-be-missed Conference that will not only feature a chance to learn from industry experts, but will provide extensive opportunities for networking as well.
+For the 2019 TMS Ship Finance and Trade Conference, currently at the planning stage, a similarly high caliber list of speakers will be assembled.
+Based on the very positive experience of the first four events, this will be a not-to-be-missed Conference that will not only feature a chance to learn from industry experts but will provide extensive opportunities for networking as well.